 To yield maximum results and develop promising geotechnical evaluation, one must combine data collection with the appropriate software.
 It’s also important to consider limitations while making project-related decisions.

-You’d be surprised to know that most geotechnical data collection plans rely heavily on engineering judgement and expert advice.
+You’d be surprised to know that most geotechnical data collection plans rely heavily on engineering judgment and expert advice.

 Proper planning and impeccable implementation reduce financial risks.
 Hence reliable data collection is a must for a project’s success.

 Moving on, let’s understand data logging in detail.
-It is a process of recording observations, events and measurements systematically.
-We use a datalogger to collect and store data to analyse trends and record events over a specific period.
+It is a process of recording observations, events, and measurements systematically.
+We use a datalogger to collect and store data to analyze trends and record events over a specific period.

 Also called a data recorder, a datalogger is a compact electronic device or a computer program used to monitor and record data over time.
 It is an essential tool in geotechnical instrumentation.
 It also aids structural and environmental monitoring.